Important Information Out this Week:

 The confirmed date is 21 April 2023 in the morning.
-Further information to follow next week.
+Further information to follow nearer the time.

 The deadline for paying for the S6 Prom is Friday 31st March 2023 and this costs £60 and is payable through SchoolPay.
 A suggested payment of £20 per month has been set up or the balance can be paid in full.

 28 – 31 March please come to the office and ask for Mrs Smith if you would like to look through lost property.
 After this date it will be bagged and sent away.

 All named items will be returned to students.

 Team United, in partnership with NHS would like to invite Neurodivergent young people aged 10 to 16 years to their Football Easter camp – Dunbar morning and Haddington afternoon session.
 The event is FREE.